pushingbhutons/irisRead/README.md

 # irisRead
 Iris-Read is a voiceAI created to read The Pu'Shing Bhu'Tons Series by Monique Finley.

+## SnipsAIR
+irisRead repo serves the actions for the Iris-Read app I'm building in the [SnipsAIR](https://console.snips.ai/?ref=yM6gdKP7E0E) console.
+This technology is enterprise / IoT ready, blockchain based, "privacy by design" oriented, with a decentralized app store.

 ## Game Plan
 Iris-Read will initially function as a chatbot that's versed in all things Pu'Shing Bhu'Tons.
 Later, I'll enable Iris to read the book (audo book player), search blockchains (Ethereum, LOOM, Steem), and reveal nesteggs (surprises for [metamask] logged in users).